snknitin/Question-Classiffier-Heroku/README.md

 * Since these are search queries, we can't expect them to have a defining question mark and the mere presence of a ? doesn't necessarily mean it is a question because these are user entered search strings

-  * List of question starter words could be
+  * List of **question starter words** could be

-          Who, What, When ,Where, Why, How, Do, Is, Can, Does, Should, Are
+          Who, What, When ,Where, Why, How, Do, Is, Can, May, Does, Should, Would, Could, Has, Are, Will, Am, Was, Are, Were, Have, Might, Did etc.,
   * POS tag combinations of similar questions can be used to create a Grammar for a parse

  **Failure cases:**